-If an employee is receiving an occupational disability benefit and cannot independently earn a minimum wage (‘minimumloon’) due to lower work productivity, you might be eligible for the productivity gap subsidy scheme.
-This scheme aims to bridge the wage gap between what the employee is able to earn, and the minimum wage.
+If an employee falls under the Inclusive Employment Act ('Participatiewet') and cannot earn the national minimum wage (‘minimumloon’) due to lower work productivity, you might qualify for the productivity gap subsidy scheme.
+This scheme aims to bridge the wage gap between what the employee is able to earn, and the national minimum wage.

 To apply for this scheme, you must go to the local council ('de gemeente') where the employee is registered.